Mathias Kwame Ntow: Early life

 Ntow graduated from University of Education Winneba with a Masters of Art in Human Rights in 2007.

 Career

 Mr. Ntow is an Educationist by profession.
 He was also employed by GES (Principal Supt and Social Science Tutor, Enchi College of Education).

 Politics

 Ntow is a member of the National Democratic Congress (NDC).
 In 2008, he contested for the Aowin seat on the ticket of the NDC for the fifth parliament of the fourth republic and won.
 He was the MP for Aowin Constituency, Western Region.
 He was also a member of parliament for the sixth and the seventh parliament of the fourth Republic of Ghana.

+2008 election

+Ntow contested for Aowin constituency in the Western Region of Ghana on the ticket of the National Democratic Congress in the 2008 Ghanaian general election and won the parliamentary seat with 19,291 votes representing 54.09% of the total votes.
+He won the election over Samuel Adu Gyamfi of the New Patriotic Party who polled 15,393 votes representing 43.16%, parliamentary candidate for PNC Ebenezer Ebbi Kwaw Dankwa had 631 votes which is equivalent to 1.77% and parliamentary candidate for the Convention People's Party Martin Boadu had 347 votes representing 0.97% of the total votes.